4 Elements of a Negligence Claim (and more)

 - The defendant’s breach of duty caused the injury.

 Raleigh v.
 Performance Plumbing & Heating, 130 P.3d 1011, 1015 (Colo.
 2006).
-For a plaintiff to succeed at trial, every one of these elements must be proven by a preponderance of the evidence (more likely than not) and then the plaintiff must prove the amount of their damages.
+For a plaintiff to succeed at trial, each element must be proven by a preponderance of the evidence (more likely than not) and then the plaintiff must prove the amount of their damages.

 4 Elements of Negligence

 The “causation” element generally relates to whether the defendant’s actions hurt the plaintiff.
-Many times, it is not clear as to who or what injured the plaintiff.
-Sometimes it is clear that the defendant injured the plaintiff, but it is not entirely clear that all of the plaintiff’s injuries were caused by the defendant.
+Many times, it is not clear about who or what injured the plaintiff.
+Sometimes it is clear that the defendant injured the plaintiff, but it is not all that clear that the plaintiff’s injuries were caused by the defendant.

 Finally, the element of “damages” concerns the amount of monetary loss the plaintiff has suffered.
 This element is almost always in dispute with defendants arguing that the plaintiff suffered no injury or suffered minor injuries and the plaintiff arguing the opposite.